-Employee recognition is a crucial element of any great organizational culture, and the peer to peer model is an incredibly efficient and effective way to implement it.
+Employee recognition is a crucial element of any great company culture, and the peer-to-peer model is an incredibly efficient and effective way to implement it.
 But implementing and maintaining a quality program does require an investment of time and resources.

-Employee engagement is one of the greatest challenges -- and greatest opportunities -- in modern business today.
+Employee engagement is one of the greatest challenges—and greatest opportunities—in modern business.
 Employees are generally funneled into three categories in terms of their engagement:

 Perhaps one of the most surprising statistics about engagement is the proportion of 'not engaged' and 'actively disengaged' employees that exist in the average organization.
-According to research published by Gallup, 70 percent of employees in the U.S. and 87 percent of workers worldwide fit into either the 'not engaged' or 'actively disengaged' employee categories.
+According to research published by Gallup, 70% of employees in the U.S. and 87% of workers worldwide fit into either the 'not engaged' or 'actively disengaged' employee categories.

 Why is that such a problem?

 There's a massive cost associated with disengaged employees.
 In the United States alone, the cost of poor engagement is estimated to be as much as $550 billion in lost productivity.

 In an article for Glassdoor, Alyssa Retallick explores these costs, plus the additional cost to a company's culture and its brand.

 Peer-to-peer recognition helps improve engagement by providing employees with the ability to celebrate, recognize, and often reward the contributions their colleagues make.